 Bed down right across the road from the beach at Copacabana Shores, or stay at the luxuriously restored late seventies-style Copacabana Beach House for equally enviable ocean views and chilled summer vibes.
 Find a number of luxe and family friendly holiday homes one suburb over in Macmasters Beach – including Breezeway House, designed by award-winning local architect David Boyle, and the beautifully renovated Malolo at Macs, to be within walking distance to Macmasters Beach.

-The fruit of which can be seen each month at the Shelly Beach Markets.
+The fruit of local creativity can be seen each month at the Long Jetty Markets.
 Local artists, designers and makers converge in Long Jetty along the Tuggerah Parade Foreshore to showcase their work – meanwhile you get a snapshot of the breadth of talent on the Coast.

 Local ingenuity has also birthed a handful of boutique shops selling a mix of affordable, designer and vintage clothes alongside jewellery, homewares, plants and candles; from Blackbird in Bateau Bay to Mowgli Studio, Shadow Bang and Plain Janes in Long Jetty.
 Amelia and April, the sisters behind Plain Janes, have curated a unique mix of local and Australian-made products for purchase.